MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-develop-connect-apps.md

 2. On the **Users** page, in the **Web Service Access Key** field, generate a key.
 3. Copy the generated key and use it as the password for the username.

 Now that we have the username and password, we can connect and authenticate.
 You can do this from code, or API explorers such as Postman or Fiddler.
-In the [Exploring the APIs with Postman](devenv-develop-connect-apps#exploring-the-apis-with-postman) section we will use Postman.
+In the [Exploring the APIs with Postman and basic authentication](#exploring-the-apis-with-postman-and-basic-authentication) section we will use Postman.

-## Exploring the APIs with Postman
+## Exploring the APIs with Postman and basic authentication
 In this `Hello World` example, we are going over the basic steps required to retrieve the list of customers in our trial tenant.
 This example is based on running with basic authentication.

 1. First, in Postman, set up a `GET` call to the base API URL.